-What’s even more interesting, is how Facebook, in particular, has used traditional media as part of their campaign to rebuild their reputation following the Cambridge Analytica scandal.
+What’s even more interesting, is how Facebook, in particular, has used traditional media as part of its campaign to rebuild its reputation following the Cambridge Analytica scandal.
 Encouraging users to continue to use their platform.

 Oh, the irony.

-Putting to one side whether people still ‘trust’ Facebook (that’s a blog for another time), it’s interesting that companies such as Amazon, Google and Facebook are using the media which is supposed to be ‘dead’.
+Putting to one side whether people still ‘trust’ Facebook (that’s a rant for another time), it’s interesting that companies such as Amazon, Google, and Facebook are using the very media they are meant to be replacing, rendering it ‘dead’.

 Resurgence in traditional media

 Moreover, Twitter is now fascinated with outdoor billboards.
 From the BBC for Dracula, or Led By Donkeys who use tweets from politicians.
-There is life in the old dog.
+There is life in the old dog yet.

-IAB has demonstrated a resurgence in some media – a 5% increase in radio and a 5.7% increase in OOH.
+IAB has demonstrated a resurgence in some media, a 5% increase in radio and a 5.7% increase in out-of-home (OOH).

-The Drum, reported radio spend was up 12.5%, out-of-home advertising was up 5.3% and TV experienced 5% growth for the 19th consecutive quarter.
+The Drum, reported radio spending was up 12.5%, OOH advertising was up 5.3% and TV experienced 5% growth for the 19th consecutive quarter.